What’s Age Got to Do It? Labor Complications for Older Mothers

 Risks During Labor

 - The likelihood of going into labor prematurely increases.
 In fact, 1 in 10 babies born to a mother of advanced maternal age is born prematurely.
+Premature births can include many different complications including breathing problems, heart problems, and brain problems, in the short term.
+Long-term complications can include cerebral palsy, impaired cognitive skills, vision problems, and chronic health problems.

 - Older moms have labor risks such as excessive bleeding, prolonged labor lasting more than 20 hours, and dysfunctional labor that does not advance to the next stage.